Daliah Lavi: Early life

 Daliah Lewinbuk (or Levenbuch) was born in Haifa, British Mandate of Palestine (now Israel).
-Her mother Ruth Klammer was born in Breslau, Germany (now Wrocław, Poland) to Theodor Hermann Klammer and Gertrud Klammer and was of German-Jewish descent.
+Her mother Ruth Klammer was born in Breslau, Germany (now Wrocław, Poland) to Theodor Hermann Klammer and Gertrud Klammer and was German-Jewish.
 Her father Reuben was born in Belarus to Yosef Lewinbuk and Michla Levine of Russian-Jewish descent.
 The family surname is Lewinbuk (or Levenbuch).

 Daliah met Kirk Douglas when she was 10 years old.
 Kirk Douglas was in Israel in order to film The Juggler.
 Daliah told him that she would like to be a dancer.
 Douglas helped persuade her parents to send her to Stockholm, Sweden to study ballet.
 Daliah was not suited to the climate.
 Daliah gave up dancing, and she returned to Israel in order to be a model.
 A cheesecake photo of Daliah Lavi, while she was adjusting her bikini after it broke while at a Rio de Janeiro swimming pool, was circulated widely by the Associated Press in 1959.

 She performed her national service as a goodwill ambassador.
 Daliah appeared in several more films, Daliah was spotted on a beach during a trip to Rome.
 Daliah was offered a role in Two Weeks in Another Town, reuniting her with Douglas.